asitwouldseem/selfhosted/fedora-vm.md

 Because Podman runs containers rootless, containers run as the user rather than root.
 This means we need to change the ownership to the user account (e.g.) `sudo chown cameron -R mqtt` and then run (e.g.) `podman unshare chown 200:200 -R mqtt` to allow Podman to access the dirs.

-### Mosquito
+## Mosquito
 Mosquito is an MQTT broker.
 It's pretty neat.
 I've used ZHA, DeCONZ and Zigbee2MQTT over the years for controlling Zigbee based devices.
 ZHA and Zigbee2MQTT are (in my controversial opinion at least) about on par as far as features go.
 Because I already run an MQTT broker for other services and opting for Zigbee2MQTT gives me the opportunity to position the coordinator more centrally, I use it over ZHA.
+You can fight that out in the comments.

 `mkdir ~/apps/mqtt/config ~/apps/mqtt/data ~/apps/mqtt/log`